RyanSaxe/AnnotatedPapers/README.md

 # AnnotatedPapers

+You can also view all the papers I have annotated [on my website](https://www.ryansaxe/com#annotated-papers).

-Repository to hold papers I am reading and my comments on them.
-Papers are organized into folders named by the ML subfields most relevant to them.
-The only exception to this is the `READ` folder, which contains papers I am reading or have already read.
-If I intend to annotate a paper, it will move from this folder to the corresponding `[subfield]/backlog/` folder.
+The purpose of this repository is to hold papers I am reading and papers I have read.
+And I provide in depth annotations to a subset of these papers.
+Non-annotated papers are in the `READ` folder, and annotated papers are organized into folders named by the ML subfields most relevant to them.

 ## Application